thomasloupe/SimulaCLI/README.md

 - `play`: Plays an audio/video file.
 - `pwd`: Print working directory.
 - `reboot`: Simulate a system reboot.
 - `scp`: Download a file if that file is available for download.
+Example: `scp track1.mp3`
 - `shutdown`: Simulate system shutdown.
-- `su`: Switch user (not implemented).
-- `sudo`: Execute a command as the superuser (not implemented).
 - `view`: View an image file in a new tab.
+Example: `view image1.jpg`
 - `whoami`: Display the current user.

 ## Setting Up Your Own Hard Drive